Holiday in Denmark - Relax, Enjoy, Experience Hygge

 The guide will take you safely to the island and back.
 She knows the story and all there is to tell and see on the island.
 With a bit of luck, you might even get a glimpse of the big sea eagle, one of the largest birds in Denmark.

 Spoil Yourself with Sightseeing?

-It is not really spoiling yourself and your family if you treat yourselves to a guided tour.
-Depending on the guide and the destination, the price might be less than what you would have to spend, buying the biggest cone with ice cream for a small group or a trip to the cinema.
+Spoil yourself and your family by treating yourselves to a guided tour.
+Depending on the guide and the destination, the price might be less than what you would have to spend buying the biggest ice cream cone for a small group or a trip to the cinema.
 You get to decide where and when to go, what to see and may even ask the guide to adapt the tour to your individual wishes and requirements.
 This is how enduring impressions and memories are made.
 They will stay with you after the taste of ice cream has faded into the past.